vMODB: Unifying Event and Data Management for Distributed Asynchronous Applications: Introduction

-The technical reasons that EDAs give up ACID include the following.
-First, event messaging and logging systems such as Kafka~\cite{kafka} are unaware of the progress of transaction execution and the state update operations at the individual components.
-Therefore, the best achievable outcome is eventual consistency, which relies on message delivery retries and eliminating the impact of duplicate messages~\cite{base,olep}.
-This task per se is complicated in an asynchronous system.
-Recently emerging distributed application frameworks like Dapr~\cite{dapr} address some of these challenges by offering transparent tracking of event consumption and automatic retries to achieve at least once processing.
-However, the responsibility for achieving exactly once processing still falls on application developers.
+Being able to execute ACID transactions across multiple components in EDMAs would eliminate most of the reported challenges~\cite{vldb2021}.
+The technical reasons that EDMA gives up ACID are manifold.
+First, event messaging and log processing systems such as Kafka~\cite{kafka} are unaware of the progress of transaction execution and the state update operations at the individual components.
+Therefore, the best achievable outcome is eventual consistency, by retrying message delivery and eliminating the impact of duplicate messages~\cite{base,olep}.
+This task, per se, is complicated in an asynchronous system~\cite{deduplication}.

 Second, the database systems managing the states of individual components are oblivious to how components exchange events to complete a transaction spanning multiple components~\cite{data_outside}.
 In other words, they are unaware of the global structure of multi-component transactions or the data contained in the events representing the intermediate transaction states.
 In addition, a database system typically does not allow multiple asynchronous components to interact with the same database within the context of a single ACID transaction.
 Therefore, database systems cannot achieve ACID properties~\cite{berstein87} for multi-component transactions on their own.